Wesleyan-Soft-Robots-Lab/Lab-Handbook/README.md

 # Soft Robots Lab Handbook

 This handbook describes the expectations for members of the Wesleyan Soft Robots lab.
+It will tell you about the values, mission, goals, and objectives of the group.
+It also provides helpful information to help you get started in the lab.
+Many of the questions you have about getting started in the lab will initially be answered with "Have you checked the lab handbook?".
+This is a living document that will continue to change.
+If you notice that there is any information missing that you think is important for getting started or operating on a day-to-day basis in the lab, let the professor know, and we will add it to the handbook.

-It takes inspiration from the [Low-Power](https://github.com/lowepowerlab/lab_handbook), [Olanrewaju](https://ayokunle.notion.site/Lab-Manual-739058eaa0da4ab6bc8f6c310f896426), and [Barber](https://www.annikabarberlab.com/barber-lab-manual) lab handbooks.
+This handbook takes inspiration from the [Low-Power](https://github.com/lowepowerlab/lab_handbook), [Olanrewaju](https://ayokunle.notion.site/Lab-Manual-739058eaa0da4ab6bc8f6c310f896426), and [Barber](https://www.annikabarberlab.com/barber-lab-manual) lab handbooks.
 This lab handbook is licensed under a Creative Commons license.
 If you are writing a handbook for your own lab, you may copy text from this handbook with proper attribution.

+## Values

+Here are some guiding principles and standards that we hold dear and that inform our work and approach to the world:
+1. We value people over projects and cultivate a collaborative community.
+2. We believe failure is a natural part of learning and celebrate not just our positive results but also our initial attempts, ongoing efforts, and failed strategies.
+Failure is *information*!
+3. We embrace fast and frugal prototyping approaches that both allow us to test our understanding and theories, and make science more accessible to people who couldn't otherwise afford to get involved.
+4. We seek projects and problems with potential to have a positive impact on human lives, and carefully consider how we want to be involved in projects that have potential to have a negative impact on human lives.

 ## Expectations for people in the Soft Robots Lab